Southern Suburbs, Cape Town: Amenities

 Arderne Gardens is a public park and arboretum tucked away from the busy Main Road in Claremont.
 It was established in 1845 and is a popular venue for wedding photographs.
 The focus of the Arderne Gardens is the cultivation of exotic species.

 Commerce

 The suburb of Claremont is an important commercial hub in the Southern Suburbs and is the location of numerous offices.

 Malls situated in the Southern Suburbs include Blue Route Mall and Cavendish Square.
-Shopping centers in the Southern Suburb include Constantia Emporium, Constantia Village, Steenberg Village, Meadowridge Shopping Center, 3Arts Village, and Palmyra Junction.
+Shopping centers in the Southern Suburbs include Constantia Emporium, Constantia Village, Steenberg Village, Meadowridge Shopping Center, 3Arts Village, and Palmyra Junction.

 Education

 Tertiary education

 The Southern Suburbs is home to the University of Cape Town, which is situated beneath the mountain, on the border of Newlands and Rondebosch.
 Other tertiary education institutions in the area include Varsity College, AFDA, Cape Audio College, The South African School of Applied Psychology, and Damelin Mowbray.